Origami-Cloudless-AI/software-engineering-project/README.md

 # Project goal (1/2)
 We will reproduce [Roberto's demo video](https://youtu.be/xYntGeLmCSI), adding its ML training phase, along with TinyML MCU.
-While this demo uses relatively large hardware which may not belong to TinyML strictly (e.g. TinyML should run on RTOS but not on Linux), we are gradully migrating to TinyML MCUs.
+While this demo uses relatively large hardware which may not belong to TinyML strictly (e.g. TinyML should run on RTOS but not on Linux), we are gradually migrating to TinyML MCUs.
 There are 4 benefits of starting with the original setting:

-1. Jetson nano is a standalone GPU, where we run the following app locally at once before starting pipelining on other nodes.
+1. Jetson nano is a standalone GPU, where we run the following app locally at once before starting pipe-lining on other nodes.
    - Computer Vision apps, inc. ML models
-   - dashboard on a webserver
+   - dashboard on a web server
    - Jupyter notebook

 # Project goal (2/2)